 Charles Messier discovered both M66 (mag. +8.9) and M65 (mag. +9.6) on March 1, 1780.
-The third member of the triplet, NGC 3628, has a debatable apparent magnitude.
-Some texts record it as the brightest member of the three while others the faintest!
+The apparent magnitude of the third member of the triplet, NGC 3628, is unclear.
+Some texts record it as the brightest group member, while others have it as the faintest.
 For our purposes we estimate NGC 3628 to be brighter than M65 and almost as bright as M66.
-However, what is clear is that NGC 3628 suffers from low surface brightness and therefore is the most difficult member of the trio to spot.
+However, what is clear is that it suffers from a low surface brightness and therefore is the most difficult member of the trio to spot.
 Messier missed it completely and it was not until April 8, 1784 when it was finally discovered by William Herschel.

 To find the triplet, look to the eastern part of Leo.
-This zodiac constellation is relatively large and bright and somewhat looks like the Lion it represents.
+This zodiac constellation is relatively large and bright and somewhat looks like the Lion that it's supposed to represent.
 The brightest star in Leo and its only first magnitude star is Regulus (α Leo – mag +1.4).
 Positioned approximately 16 degrees northeast of Regulus is Chertan (θ Leo - mag. +3.3).
 Along with the Zosma (δ Leo - mag. +2.6) to the north and Denebola (β Leo - mag. +2.1) to the east, Chertan forms a prominent right-angled triangle.
-Located 2 degrees south of Chertan is 73 Leo (mag. +5.3).
+Located 2 degrees south of Chertan is 73 Leonis (mag. +5.3).
 M65 lies 0.75 degrees east of this star with M66 a further 0.33 degrees southeast of M65.
-Located 0.5 degrees north of the Messier pair is NGC 3628.
+NGC 3628 is positioned 0.5 degrees north of the Messier pair.

 The galaxies are best seen during the months of March, April and May.

-From a dark site, M66 (and M65) are faintly visible as fuzzy patches of light with 10x50 binoculars.
-Through larger 20x80mm binoculars or a small 80mm (3.1-inch) telescope, M66 appears as a thin oval smudge of light with a brighter centre.
-Since M66 and M65 are separated by only 20 arc minutes of apparent sky, both galaxies fit neatly in the same low magnification field of view.
+From a dark site, M66 along with M65 are faintly visible with 7x50 or 10x50 binoculars as fuzzy patches of light.
+Through larger 20x80mm models or a small telescope, M66 appears as a thin oval smudge of light with a brighter centre.
+Since the pair are only separated by 20 arc minutes of apparent sky they both fit neatly in the same low magnification field of view.

 M66 Data Table